10 Epic SUP Destinations You Must See in Your Lifetime

-Stand-up paddling is the fastest-growing watersport.
+Stand-up paddling is has been stealing the spotlight lately.
 One reason for this is that learning to ride a paddleboard is a breeze – almost anyone can do it 30 minutes after setting foot on it.
-Another reason is that it allows for a lot of freedom.
-You are not restricted to certain conditions, like surfing.
-The only limit is your imagination.
+Another is that it offers a lot of freedom – you are not restricted to certain water conditions, like surfing; the only limit is your imagination.

 10. New Zealand